Mitsuru Kirijo: Reception

 ask in worry about her wellbeing.
 In "Rules, Rhetoric, and Genre: Procedural Rhetoric in Persona 3" T. Harper from Games and Culture noted Mitsuru's character arc goes along Yukari Takeba's as both evolve their Personas when they discover more knowledge about their parents.
-The Journal of Intercultural Mediation and Communication commented the localization emphasises her background as well as her social status, the original Japanese version of the game made the Japanese Mitsuru say English lines.
-In contrast, the English localization changed it by letting Mitsuru use French words occasionally.
-When the game enters its battle phase, players can often unleash a palette of magic powers, each with a name specifically designed for the fictional storyworld of the game.
-The only localisation here was to provide English transliterations for the original.
+Qipeng Gao in The Journal of Intercultural Mediation and Communication used Persona 3 as an example of changes made in video game localization, noting how to reflect her background as well as her social status, the original Japanese version featured Mitsuru code-switching by interspersing her dialogue with English phrases.
+In order to convey the same cultural stereotype of prestige, the English localization changed her secondary language to French.

-Her portrayal in the Persona 4 Arena musical received praise from Richard Eisenbeis of Kotaku, calling her portrayal "perfect" and praising the chemistry between her and Akihiko.
-VentureBeat expressed similar comments calling her "like a sword-wielding Emma Peel".